 — Game of Thrones (@GameOfThrones) October 29, 2019

-According to Martin, House of the Dragon may not be the only Game of Thrones prequel that’s survived at HBO.
+According to Martin, House of the Dragon may not be the only Game of Thrones prequel that has survived at HBO.
 Martin hinted that a third prequel series was still in development in a blog post in September.
-A fourth prequel, which was created by Game of Thrones writer Bryan Cogman, was axed back in April.
+A fourth prequel, which was created by Game of Thrones writer Bryan Cogman, was axed in April.

-It’s been a busy week for Game of Thrones and its related personnel.
-Earlier this week, Game of Thrones showrunners David Benioff and D.B.
-Weiss made headlines when they admitted they weren’t initially qualified for the gig.
+It’s been a busy time for Game of Thrones and its related personnel.
+Game of Thrones showrunners David Benioff and D.B.
+Weiss made headlines in late 2019 when they admitted they weren’t initially qualified for the gig.
 Just a few days later, Benioff and Weiss announced that they were dropping their long-gestating Star Wars project in order to focus on their new Netflix deal.

-HBO did not announce a release date for House of the Dragon, but it’s unlikely that we’ll see it before 2021.
-It should be available on HBO and HBO Max, WarnerMedia’s upcoming streaming service.
+House of the Dragon should be available on HBO and HBO Max, WarnerMedia’s upcoming streaming service.

 - The Naomi Watts-led Game of Thrones prequel is dead at HBO